dlee1828/dlee1828.github.io/markdown/make-phony.md

 So I remove the underscore in `enter_file` to ensure that the target is stored internally with its non-underscored name.

 Also, I call `make_file_phony` both when creating a new file entry in the hash table *and* when retrieving an existing entry.
 This may seem unnecessary - shouldn’t we only need to set the file to phony when its entry is first created?
 This is what I thought initially.
 However, I realized that we actually need to call `make_file_phony` in both cases because of what I described above: a phony target can be referenced without an underscore.
 And it is possible for `enter_file` to get called with a phony target’s non-underscored name prior to getting called with its underscored name.
-If this happens, an entry for the target will get created in the hash table without that entry being marked as phony.
-And if we only set underscored files to phony upon creation, then our target will not get marked as phony, even when its rule is encountered and `enter_file` gets called with its underscored name.
+If this happens, an entry for the target will get created in the hash table without that entry being marked phony.
+And if we only set underscored files to phony upon creation, then our target will not get marked phony, even when its rule is encountered and `enter_file` gets called with its underscored name.

 ## Testing